Online master’s in communications and public relations

 Both degrees usually involve communications courses.
 However, an MBA with a concentration in communications and public relations also covers a broader set of business concepts, such as finance, general management, operations, and strategy.

 An online master's in communications and public relations allows you to explore communications topics at a closer level and develop more of a specialized focus.

 What does a master’s in communications and public relations focus on?

-These types of degrees revolve around communications — written, spoken, and digital.
-Today’s master’s programs focus on industry trends and allow you to get hands-on experience using the latest digital tools for audience engagement.
+These types of degrees revolve around communication — written, spoken, and digital.
+Today’s online master’s in communications and public relations programs focus on industry trends and allow you to get hands-on experience using the latest digital tools for audience engagement.